Skip to main content

 The Gearset Default comparison metadata filter does not include managed packages.

-(If you’re comparing metadata in source control, due to difficulties detecting whether metadata is in a managed package, it may appear in the results even if the None button is selected in the metadata filter.)
+If you’re comparing metadata in source control (e.g. Git branch selected as source or target), due to difficulties in detecting whether metadata stored in version control is in a managed package or not, such metadata items may appear in the comparison results even if the None button is selected in your metadata filter.

 Metadata type set to 'Named items' and your item is not included